 Doc.
+Owner: Chief Operating Officer

+Version No: 2.1

+Issue Date: 21/03/2024

+Page 2 of 13

-Owner: Contracts and Procurement DepartmentVersion No: 2.0Issue Date: 31/05/2021Page 2 of 12TO OBTAIN THE CURRENT VERSION OF THIS DOCUMENT PLEASE REFER TO THE CONTROLLED DOCUMENT ON THE BENDIGO KANGAN INSTITUTE POLICY AND PROCEDURE PORTAL.
+TO OBTAIN THE CURRENT VERSION OF THIS DOCUMENT PLEASE REFER TO THE CONTROLLED DOCUMENT ON THE BENDIGO KANGAN INSTITUTE POLICY AND PROCEDURE PORTAL.
+Page 2 of 13

-- Comply with all anti-bribery, anti-corruption and anti-money laundering laws. - Must not engage in, either directly or indirectly, fraudulent, corrupt or collusive activities - Must comply with modern slavery laws. - Maintain adequate records that accurately record all financial transactions and information regarding its business activities, labour, health and safety and environmental practices in accordance with applicable laws, policies and procedures.
+- Be ethical in their business activities including relationships, practices, sourcing and operations. - Comply with all anti-bribery, anti-corruption and anti-money laundering laws. - Must not engage in, either directly or indirectly, fraudulent, corrupt or collusive activities - Must comply with modern slavery laws. - Maintain adequate records that accurately record all financial transactions and information regarding its business activities, labour, health and safety and environmental practices in accordance with applicable laws, policies and procedures.
 Disclosure of information is expected to be undertaken without falsification or misrepresentation. - Conduct themselves in a manner that is fair, professional and that will not bring BKI and/or the State into disrepute. - Not improperly use any private, confidential or commercially sensitive information in its possession relating to or in connection with its dealings with BKI.